County hut

 Maintenance Status

-County Hut was originally called Kensington Hut and is referred to as such in early NZFS guides and documents.
+County Hut was originally called Kensington Hut and is referred to as such in early New Zealand Forest Service maps and documents.
 This name never stuck however, and County was already in common usage when I first visited in 1974.
-The hut is currently minimally maintained by the Department of Conservation, which basically means it isn't, although they will fly in from time to time to attach a bunk rail, warning sign, or other compliance appendage. in 2018 Geoff Spearpoint and friends did some scoping and trackwork and in 2021 he used some Back Country Trust funding to do some comprehensive maintenance and more trackwork.
-The access track up the County Stream from the Waitaha valley is legendary for its toughness and while no longer officially maintained, it has been kept open by Permolat volunteers since 2006.
+The hut is on the Permolat Group's maintain-by-community schedule with Geoff Spearpoint as lead person.
+The Department of Conservation flies in from time to time to do inspections and compliance tasks.
+In 2018 Geoff and friends did some scoping and trackwork and in '21 he got some Back Country Trust funding to do more comprehensive maintenance and trackwork.
+The access route up the County Stream from the Waitaha valley is legendary for its toughness and the tracked bits have been kept open at a rudimentary level by Permolat volunteers since 2006.

 Location

 Waitaha catchment.
 Map BW18.
 Grid Ref: E1425190/ N5219383 (BW18 252 194).
 Altitude 995m.
-The County Stream is the largest tributary of the upper Waitaha River, and backs onto the pristine alpine snowfields and glaciers of the Mt.
-Evans massif.
-The Hut is located on a high terrace on the TR of the Stream, just below the Bloomfield Creek confluence.
-The surrounding vegetation is a mix of alpine scrub with open tussock clearings.
-County Hut has always been a low-use hut with visits averaging around four per year currently.
-Along with walk-in parties there is the odd fly-in of climbers doing the Red Lion or Mt.
-Evans.
+The County Stream is the largest tributary of the upper Waitaha River and backs onto the pristine alpine snowfields and glaciers of the Mt Evans massif.
+The Hut is located on a terrace on the TR of Blomfield Creek just up from its confluence with the County.
+The surrounding vegetation is a mix of alpine scrub and open tussock clearings.
+County Hut has always been a low-use hut with visits averaging around five per year currently.
+Walk-ins are infrequent and in recent times a fair percentage of the visits have been fly-in hunters.

 Access

-The ruggedness of the Waitaha and County valleys pose access issues even when the tracks are in good order.
-The Permolat group has done several recuts of the County track since taking over maintenance from DOC.
-The last of these was in May 2021.
-The bit from Moonbeam Hut up the main valley to the County turnoff was recut by a DOC/ volunteer group in February 2019.
+The general ruggedness of the Waitaha and County catchments poses an ongoing challenge with regard to access, even when the tracked bits are in good order.
+The Permolat group has done several recuts of the County portions since picking up their maintenance in the mid 2000s, the last of these in May 2021.

-The track from Moonbeam follows the TL terraces of the Waitaha for around 20 minutes passing through some beautiful stands of Hall's Totara, pahautea and southern rata.
-It drops from the terrace down a steep bank to the riverbed just before Dorothy Creek, crosses Alexander Creek, and re-enters the bush.
+The track from Moonbeam Hut stays high on the terraces for around 20 minutes and passes through some beautiful stands of Hall's Totara, pahautea and southern rata.
+It drops down a steep bank to the riverbed just before Dorothy Creek, crosses Alexander Creek, and re-enters the bush.
 From here it sidles along the bush faces passing a reasonable dry rock just before the Top Waitaha turnoff.
-The County track continues up-valley from the turnoff sidling above the Waitaha, then turns and sidles up and into the County valley.
-The terrain is steep, rough and eroding with the track eventually angling towards the riverbed opposite O'Reilly Creek.
-A flood channel is followed for 100m to where the track re-enters the scrub and climbs up parallel with the river before dropping back into it where the valley starts to level a little.
-From here it is rough river travel with large boulders and a bit wading here and there.
-There is a short scrub detour where the river has cut against a shingle bluff about half an hour below the Hut.
+The bit from Alexander Creek to the County turnoff was given a cursory recut by a DOC/ volunteer group in February 2019 but is starting to get very scrappy again.
+The track continues up-valley from the turnoff sidling up and around into the County valley.
+Apart from a couple of bits, this part of the route is still in pretty good shape.
+The track eventually angles down into the County hitting the riverbed at a pile of huge boulders opposite O'Reilly Creek.
+A flood channel is followed for 100m to the next bit of track which climbs parallel with the river before dropping back into it.
+From here it is very rough river travel with large boulders and a bit of wading here and there.
+There are some old detours in the bush here and there but they're quite hard to find currently.
+Upper body strength and agility are useful attributes on a short section starting at 1424596E/ 5220352N, and a short length of rope for hauling packs up might be useful.
+Once through this bit travel gets considerably easier.

-When the river levels are low (more common in winter), the County can be crossed and recrossed, affording a straighter and more direct line.
-During the warmer months snow and glacial melt swells the river levels considerably and it is necessary to stay on the TL.
-The best crossing to the Hut has for a while been just below Canary Creek, however the fords here change, are unpredictable and should be tackled with care.
-The track up to the Hut starts 200m up the TR of Bloomfield Creek, its entrance marked with a cairn and permolat.
-Allow 4-6 hours from Moonbeam Hut to County Hut in good conditions.
+When the river levels are low (more common in winter), the County can be crossed to avoid the gnarlier bits or get a straighter line.
+During the warmer months snow and glacial melt swells the river, and it is necessary to stay on the TL.
+The crossings over to the Hut are constantly changing, unpredictable, and should be tackled with care.
+The track to the Hut starts 400m up the TR of Blomfield Creek.
+Allow 5-6 hours from Moonbeam Hut to County Hut in good conditions.
 Don't attempt this route if the rivers are running high.

 A great fine weather alternative route to County Stream exists over the Clearview Spur tops.
 This is accessed via an old NZFS track directly behind Moonbeam Hut, recut and marked in 2015 and retrimmed in 2021.
 It goes up a narrow ridge between Dorothy Creek and Moonbeam Torrent to around the 1030m contour, where it leaves the ridge and drops into the head of Dorothy Creek.
 The Creek by this stage is dry and the creekbed provides access through scattered alpine scrub to the open tussock.
 Climb in an easterly direction from here up onto a flat section of Clearview Spur just above point 1690m.
 There are great views from this point of Mt.
 Evans and the Red Lion.
 The County basin is accessed down the tussock faces between Canary Creek and the unnamed side-creek downriver from it.
 A band of alpine scrub further down can be avoided by dropping into Canary Creek around the 1130m contour and following the creekbed.
 Allow 4-5 hours from Moonbeam Hut to County Hut in good conditions.